NixOS/rfcs/rfcs/0169-feature-parameter-names.md

    will likely conflict with other outstanding changes to the derivation, and potentially even with automatic version bumps.

-2. While migration is in the process (which is 1 year minimum due the grace period), nixpkgs source will be even less consistent than it is today.
+2. While migration is in the process, nixpkgs source will be even less consistent than it is today.

 3. Proposal migration plan slows down evaluation of all packages, including ones without any feature parameters by approximately 1.3%